ryanirl/autodiff/README.md

 This project is still very much a work in progress and I plan on building this into a mini deep learning library with support for training basic MLP's, CNN's, and more.
 I also plan on supporting higher-order derivatives once I'm done building the support for basic neural nets.
-(Why?
-Because I can.)

 Now with support for user-defined primitive functions!